Grindrod Garlic Festival Prices Extended: Heirloom Bulb Blowout

 Due to continual issues with the Podcast player on the home page, I have had to remove it.
 Please find “In The Garden With Susan” Podcast here, or at the Garden Faerie Botanicals Rumble Channel, or even at the Garden Faerie Botanicals You Tube Channel!

-Rare and Endangered Heirloom Seeds are growing to produce amazing harvests.
-At Garden Faerie Botanicals all seeds are open-pollinated.
+Rare and Endangered Heirloom Pea Seeds are growing to produce amazing harvests.
+At Garden Faerie Botanicals all seeds are open-pollinated and grown organically in Canada.

 Shopping Cart